 - Swiss & Bacon Dip - This dip is an absolute must at the holidays for me.

 - Pork Puff Pastry Pockets - Like if hot pockets were actually delicious.

-Pomegranates for Persephone and the dark half of the year.
+Pomegranates are a symbol of Persephone and the dark half of the year.
+They represent the ability to go into darkness and return with the light.
 Mix up a Yule potion with this sacred fruit.

 - Pomegranate Martini - A potent Yule potion.